huntercaron/huntercaron.com/README.md

 # huntercaron.com

-This is my personal portfolio site, welcome!
+This is my personal site, and my home.

-This site is built with preact & snowpack 4 now
+Trying no build tools for a while, if it doesn't work for you then it wasn't meant to be.